12 Star Trek Gadgets That Now Exist

 1. Food Replicator

-Captain Jean-Luc Picard used to say ‘Tea, Earl Gray, hot!” and it would be replicated instantly.
-Today's 3D printers don't tackle tea, but machines like Fab@Home actually can print food.
+Captain Jean-Luc Picard used to say "Tea, Earl Grey, hot!" and it would be replicated instantly.
+Today's 3D printers don't tackle tea, but there are machines that actually can print food.
 And other printers, like the MakerBot Replicator 2 are quite adept at making small objects—just as they were shown to do on later episodes of Star Trek: The Next Generation.

 2. Universal Translator